compenguy/panharmonicon/README.md

 * Default configuration file can be generated with a command line flag
 * Visually select a station from a list
 * Display current track, playback time, and volume
+* Rating tracks (thumbs-up/down), and removing the rating from a track
 * Support for caching tracks before playing them, providing robustness against network issues during playback
 * Keybindings: